 When I tell people that I’m a programmer, I inevitably get one of three responses at some point in the conversation.
 They all center around either working at google or how smart I must be because programming must be complicated.
 However, I will give you some actual insight into what I think about programming and its difficulty in this article.
 Today I answer the question; is it hard to become a computer programmer?

 Answer: While programming can be frustrating and often described as complex or challenging, it is like any other skill.
 As long as you are willing to put in the time and effort, you can learn, and the results can be gratifying.
 The question you should ask yourself is how hard are you willing to work to achieve your desired results?

 One of the first things people often say or hint at when I tell them I’m a programmer is always along the lines of, “you must be so smart; programming seems very hard.”
-In general there is a little wisdom in the statement but I think you would not be looking the subject up unless you were at least interested and possibly confident in your ability.
+In general, there is a little wisdom in the statement, but I think you would not be looking the subject up unless you were at least interested and possibly confident in your ability.
 So keep reading if you want to get more insight.

 How Many Years Does it Take to Become a Computer Programmer?

 There is no doubt that programming can be a lifelong pursuit.
 At the core, programming is a series of puzzles solved by making the problem smaller and smaller until it is easily solved.

-But if you only want to know how many years it takes to become a developer the simple answer is 6 Months to 1 year to become a JR level developer.
-At the JR level you can do almost anything with a bit of help at the JR level, and technically you are a programmer.
+But if you only want to know how many years it takes to become a developer, the simple answer is six months to 1 year to become a JR-level developer.
+You can do almost anything with a bit of help at the JR level, and technically you are a programmer.

 After becoming JR, the level progressing further depends on the path you choose to follow.
 I put together some questions and options that might help you progress as fast as possible.